xTool M1 Machine: Beginner’s Guide

 What is the xTool M1?

 Let’s start with the basics.
 The xTool M1 is a laser cutting, engraving, and blade-cutting machine all in one.
 Perhaps you’ve seen layered wooden signs, engraved metal tags, or etched tumblers and wondered how those Etsy sellers make them.
-That’s where a laser cutter comes in.
+That’s where a laser cutter comes in!

-Specifically, the xTool M1 has a diode laser, which allows it to cut up to 8mm (0.3 inches) in one pass (like basswood) or reportedly 10mm for soft wood.
-Compared to a CO2 laser machine, a diode laser machine is much more affordable and often smaller, though it has some limitations on the thickness of the material it can cut as well as the transparency of the material.
-The xTool M1 cannot cut or engrave clear acrylic, for instance.
+Compared to a CO2 laser machine, a diode laser machine is much more affordable and often smaller but has some limitations on the thickness of the material it can cut, as well as the transparency of the material.
+The xTool M1 cannot cut or engrave transparent or clear acrylic, for instance.

 Overview: xTool M1 and Accessories

-- xTool M1 (10-Watt)
+- xTool M1 Ultra 20-Watt (Advanced Bundle)*

-- xTool Air Assist Set
+- Smart Air Assist

-- xTool Riser Base with Honeycomb Panel
+- Riser Base with Honeycomb Panel

-- xTool RA2 Pro Rotary Attachment
+- RA2 Pro Rotary Attachment

 What materials can the xTool M1 cut and engrave?